2TicketsToParadise/2TicketsProject/README.md

 # Exercise Tracker
 > by 2TicketToParadise
-## An app designed to help you tracker your workout progress.
+## An app designed to help you track your workout progress.
 This app is designed to help you track your workouts.
 You can track your workouts in two categories; weights and cardio.
 You can see all of you previous workouts in the tracker screen.